tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/odata-expression-syntax-for-azure-search.md

 	Currently the `search.in` function is supported only in api-versions 2016-09-01-Preview and 2015-02-28-Preview.

--   The `search.ismatch` function allows to evaluate a search query as a part of a filter expression.
+-   The `search.ismatch` function evaluates search query as a part of a filter expression.
 The documents that match the search query will be returned in the result set.
 The following overloads of this function are available:
     - `search.ismatch(search)`
     - `search.ismatch(search, searchFields)`
     - `search.ismatch(search, searchFields, queryType, searchMode)`